Lori Alvord: Awards and recognition

-In 2001, Dr. Alvord received an honorary degree from Albany Medical College.
-In 2006, Dr. Alvord received an honorary degree from Drexel University.
-In 2009, Dr. Alvord was bequeathed an honorary degree from Pine Manor College.
+In 2001, Alvord received an honorary degree from Albany Medical College.
+In 2006, Alvord received an honorary degree from Drexel University.
+In 2009, Alvord was bequeathed an honorary degree from Pine Manor College.

-In 1992, Dr. Alvord was the recipient of Governor's Award for Outstanding New Mexico Women, from former governor of New Mexico, Bruce King.
-In 1999, Dr. Alvord was the recipient of the American Medical Writers Association the 2000 Will Solimene Award of Excellence, for the publication "Warp and Weft", an excerpt from The Scalpel and the Silver Bear.
-In 2000, Dr. Alvord was the recipient of Circles Book Award from Georgia College and State University for her autobiography, The Scalpel and the Silver Bear.
-In 2003, Dr. Alvord was the recipient of Veterans Affairs Federal Appreciation Award, The White River Junction Veterans Affairs Medical Center.
+In 1992, Alvord was the recipient of Governor's Award for Outstanding New Mexico Women, from former governor of New Mexico, Bruce King.
+In 1999, Alvord was the recipient of the American Medical Writers Association the 2000 Will Solimene Award of Excellence, for the publication "Warp and Weft", an excerpt from The Scalpel and the Silver Bear.
+In 2000, Alvord was the recipient of Circles Book Award from Georgia College and State University for her autobiography, The Scalpel and the Silver Bear.
+In 2003, Alvord was the recipient of Veterans Affairs Federal Appreciation Award, The White River Junction Veterans Affairs Medical Center.

-In 2013, Dr. Alvord's philosophy has earned her recognition, as the National Indian Health Board and the National Congress of American Indians have both endorsed her to be Surgeon General of the United States.
+In 2013, Alvord's philosophy has earned her recognition, as the National Indian Health Board and the National Congress of American Indians have both endorsed her to be Surgeon General of the United States.

+In 2018, The Stanford Medicine Alumni Association (SMAA) announced that Lori Arviso Alvord, MD received the prestigious J. E. Wallace Sterling Lifetime Achievement Award in Medicine.